Celebrating Earth Month at Divers Direct

 What’s Divers Direct’s staff up to in the community and how can you help?

-Over five years ago, the thrill of shooting her first lionfish started an exciting journey of lionfish derbies, cooking contests, making jewelry with the spines and teaching thousands about the invasive species for Randy.
-As the event coordinator at the Key Largo store, she began including lionfish dissections, classes on how to plan a specific lionfish hunt and having REEF teach everyone how to make pendants from the spines.
+Randy - Over five years ago, the thrill of shooting her first lionfish started an exciting journey of lionfish derbies, cooking contests, making jewelry with the spines, and teaching thousands about the invasive species for Randy.
+As the event coordinator at the Key Largo store, she began including lionfish dissections, classes on how to plan a specific lionfish hunt, and having REEF teach everyone how to make pendants from the spines.
 Randy has been volunteering at REEF and FWC lionfish derbies throughout Florida for the past five years cutting spines, fileting fish, making ceviche, and teaching the public about why we have to get rid of the lionfish.

 Many of our staff participate in beach cleanups regularly.
 Removing 5-10 lbs of trash per person per cleanup, we’re making an impact and keeping trash out of the waterways.
 There are plenty of nonprofits and groups out there organizing beach cleanups, but you don’t have to wait for one of those to come along.
 Grab a bag and head for the beach, any beach will do.
 You get some exercise, a little vitamin D, and just about every time, you’ll remove over 5 lbs of trash in about an hour.